nodemcu/nodemcu-firmware/docs/getting-started.md

 You should always include the first two modules, but the remaining files would normally be replaced by your own project files.
 Also remember that these are examples and that you are entirely free to modify or to replace them for your own application needs.

+!!!
+Note
+  You will need to grab a luac.cross compiler that matches your configuration regarding float/integer, Lua 5.1/5.3 and possibly the release.

 ### Terry's LFS Lua Cross-Compile Web Service

 [https://blog.ellisons.org.uk/article/nodemcu/a-lua-cross-compile-web-service/](https://blog.ellisons.org.uk/article/nodemcu/a-lua-cross-compile-web-service/)